Bud Edwards

-Charles Halleck "Bud" Edwards (March 21, 1908 – August 11, 1986) was an American football player.
-He played college football for Brown and in the National Football League (NFL) as a back for the Providence Steam Roller in 1930 and 1931 and for the Chicago Bears in 1931.
+He also played professional football in the National Football League (NFL) as a halfback and fullback for the Providence Steam Roller in 1930 and 1931 and for the Chicago Bears in 1931.
 He appeared in 19 NFL games, seven as a starter.
+He also played for the Passaic Red Devils of the Interstate Football League as an end in 1933.

+After his football career ended, Edwards worked as an investments executive.
+In 1981, he moved from Indiana to Paradise Valley, Arizona.
+He died in 1986 in Scottsdale, Arizona.